peter-nebe/minidlna-mp34/README.md

 - ```playerTemplate (alternative)``` to ```playerTemplate```

 #### Terms of Use
-- For private use only
+- **minidlna-mp34** may only be used privately and non-commercially.
-- Pay attention to the copyright!
+- Pay attention to the copyright of the processed media!
-- Note the patent law!
+- Note the patent law of the technologies used!
 - **Compliance with legal regulations is your own responsibility.**

 ###### Sample output from the media server: